Dallinger/Dallinger/docs/source/installing_dallinger_for_users.rst

     python --version

-You will also need to have ``pip`` installed.
-It is included in some of the later versions of Python 3 but not will all.
-(pip is a package manager for Python packages, or modules if you like.)
+You will also need to have `pip <https://pip.pypa.io/en/stable>`__ installed.
+It is included in some of the later versions of Python 3, but not all. (pip is a package manager for Python packages, or modules if you like.)

 Follow the :doc:`Python installation instructions <installing_python>`.